mohammad2731/spring-webflux-sample/README.md

 ### to stop application
 > $./stop.sh

-you can add some vm options such as '-Xms in vm.options
+you can add some vm options such as '-Xms in vmoptions

 # Test
 To test this system you can call system's two rest endpoints with any tools such as 'curl', 'wget', 'postman' or ... .